 Step 2.
 In a large mixing bowl combine all ingredients except for 2 tablespoon chocolate chips and 1 teaspoon coconut oil and mix well.
 3. Layer two sheets of parchment paper across one another to form a plus sign.
 Make sure you cut off any paper hanging over the edge.

 Step 3.
 Pour the mixture into the baking dish and bake on the middle rack for 35-45 minutes.
 Use a toothpick to check for doneness.

 Step 4.
 Let the pan cool completely.

 Step 5.
-In a small bowl combine 2 tbsp chocolate chips, coconut oil, and microwave for 30 seconds.
-If you don’t have a micro, you can do this in a double boiler, stirring continuously.
+In a small bowl combine 2 tablespoon chocolate chips, and coconut oil, and microwave for 30 seconds.
+If you don't have a micro, you can do this in a double boiler, stirring continuously.

 Step 6.
-Once bars are completely cooled, drizzle chocolate mixture over top and place in the refrigerator.
+Once the bars are completely cooled, drizzle the chocolate mixture over top and place in the refrigerator.